-Gabe is an MD/PhD student at the University of Iowa who joined the Mahajan lab in 2016.
-Gabe received his bachelor’s degree in molecular biology from Winona State University in 2014.
-Gabe is studying the structure of the calpain-5 (CAPN5) protein and its role in the development of Autosomal Dominant Neovascular Inflammatory Vitreoretinopathy (ADNIV), a rare blinding eye disease.
+Gabe is a general surgery intern and incoming ophthalmology resident at Stanford.
+He received his bachelor’s degree in molecular biology from Winona State University in 2014.
+He completed his MD and PhD degrees at the University of Iowa.
+His PhD research focused on studying the structure of the calpain-5 (CAPN5) protein and its role in the development of Autosomal Dominant Neovascular Inflammatory Vitreoretinopathy (ADNIV), a rare blinding eye disease.
 His research interests include translational proteomics, structural biology, biophysical chemistry, enzymology, drug design, molecular modeling, and bioinformatics.
-He was awarded an NIH F30 grant in 2017.

 Current Role at Stanford